About the data

 There are separate CSVs for states, metro and non-metro areas, and counties.
 Each CSV shows monthly delinquency rates going back to January 2008.

 Loan performance data are reported by mortgage servicers to the nationwide credit repositories.
 At times, the loan performance data will be missing for a given month—servicers will report the data as missing or they will send no data report.

 When a servicer reports loan performance data as missing, we impute the missing data based on the past performance of all loans.
 When a servicer does not report any data, we do no imputations.
 Our data adjustments smooth over small interruptions in data.
-They do not smooth over significant disruptions such as natural disasters or the COVID-19 pandemic.
+They do not smooth over significant disruptions caused by public emergencies such as natural disasters or the COVID-19 pandemic.